OSGeo/gdal/doc/source/glossary.rst

     VSI

         Virtual System Interface.
-An interface for accessing files and datasets in non-filesystem locations, such as in-memory files, zip files, and over network protocols.
+This is the name of the input/output abstraction layer that is implemented by different Virtual File Systems (VFS) to provide access to regular files, in-memory files, network accessible files, compressed files, etc.

+        The VSI functions retain exactly the same calling pattern as the original Standard C functions they relate to, for the parts where they are common, and also extend it to provide more specialized functionality.

         .. seealso::
             :ref:`virtual_file_systems`.